Travel guide

 Key tip: San Blas has very limited connectivity on the islands; Panama City has excellent 4G/5G coverage in Casco Viejo

 To maximize coverage in Panama, PuraSim uses the local networks with the best available infrastructure through local roaming agreements.
-This means that your eSIM automatically connects to the network with the best signal at all times.
+This means your eSIM automatically connects to the network with the strongest signal at any given time.

 eSIM in Panama